seecr/autotest/README.rst

       assert 42 == i_need_testing(42)

 It would just run the test every time I imported it.
 That turned out to work so well that it grew out to what we have here today.

+Selftest was first named Autotest, due to conflicting names in the Python Package Index it was renamed to Selftest.

 Features